 This is also a popular road to take on your road trip.
 It goes through NH 48 and 125 and takes around 15 hours across 838 kilometers.
 It is advisable to stay in Jaipur overnight.

 Popular Stopovers on your Delhi to Jaisalmer Road Trip

-- Ziplining in Neemrana Fort: Add a little more adventure to your road trip by ziplining across Neemrana’s architectural ambience.
+- Ziplining in Neemrana Fort: Add a little more adventure to your road trip by ziplining across Neemrana’s architectural ambiance.
 Book in advance at Flying Fox.

-- Step-wells in Shahpura: Drive through the town of Shahpura and check out their traditional step-wells and roam around its colourful bazaars.
+- Step-wells in Shahpura: Drive through the town of Shahpura and check out their traditional step-wells and roam around its colorful bazaars.

-- Hawa Mahal: Visit Hawa Mahal in Jaipur and be amazed by the high merit architecture of its colourful facade.
+- Hawa Mahal: Visit Hawa Mahal in Jaipur and be amazed by the high merit architecture of its colorful facade.

 - Jaigarh Fort: Set higher than Amber Fort, this palace is worth a visit for its cannons and stunning architecture.

 - Anokhi Museum of Hand Printing: Learn about block printing and everything about textiles and indulge in shopping at this hidden gem.

 - Birla Temple: Delicately carved in white marble, this temple exudes serenity.

 - Fort of the Hooded Cobra: Proceed to Nagaur from Jaipur where you will find this flat-land fort, famous for its frescoes and Mughal garden.

 - Nagaur Fort: Wide, clean and beautiful, the fort is famous for the features of its water infrastructure.

 Delhi → Neemrana → Shahpura → Jaipur → Kishangarh → Ajmer → Beawar → Jodhpur → Pokhran → Jaisalmer